 Light Weight (*)

 Does light have weight?
 Newton thought that light was influenced by gravity and, using his laws of motion, we can calculate how gravity bends a light beam.
-The effect is observable during a total eclipse of the sun: photographs of the sky are compared with the same region when the sun is elsewhere and a radial displacement of the star images is found.
-But the amount predicted by Newton’s laws is only half the observed value.
+The effect is observable during a total eclipse of the sun: photographs of the sky are compared with the same region when the sun is elsewhere and a … Continue reading Light Weight (*)

 How Big was the Bomb?